mjordan/islandora_bagger/README.md

 The `post_bag_scripts` option in the configuration file allows you to specify a list of scripts to run after the Bag has been successfully created.
 These scripts can send email messages, copy Bag files to alternate locations, and other tasks.
 You can include any script, in any language, with the following constraints:

+* the scripts must exist on the same system where Islandora Bagger is running, and must be executable by the user running the `app:islandora_bagger:create_bag` command
+* you should always include the script's interpreter (php, python, etc.) and the full path to the script
 * the scripts are only executed if the Bag was successfully created
 * the scripts are executed in the order they appear in the list
 * all scripts are passed two arguments, 1) the current node ID and 2) the Bag's output directory (or if serialized, the path to the Bag file)
-* you should always include the script's interpreter (php, python, etc.) and the full path to the script
 * the results of the script are logged, including their exit codes.

 ## To do